We've asked thousands of multi-fuel and wood-burning stove owners what they think of stoves from big brands, including Woodwarm.

 Woodwarm has four main ranges of wood-burning and multi-fuel stoves.
 Each includes a variety of colours and sizes (some are particularly slender, like the one pictured below).
 It also has inset stoves that can be built into a wall or fireplace.
 Others come with a canopy or hood for a country look.

 Log burners and multi-fuel stoves: Woodwarm sells a number of multi-fuel stoves and has two dedicated log burner ranges.

 All of Woodwarm's multi-fuel stoves have a riddling grate that it says allows a bed of ash to form, meaning that wood, which needs air from above, can burn as efficiently as other fuels, such as coal, which need air from below.

-Other types of stove: Woodwarm makes LPG and gas stoves, which look similar to its range of Phoenix stoves.
+Other types of stove: Woodwarm also makes LPG and gas stoves, which look similar to its range of Phoenix stoves.
 Our ratings are only for its multi-fuel and wood-burning stoves.

 Stove wattages: Around 4kW to a massive 20kW.

-Some of Woodwarm's other stoves have high efficiency levels of around 80%, while others are lower at around 70%.
+Some of Woodwarm's other stoves have high energy efficiency levels of around 80%, while others are lower at around 70%.

-Stove features: Features on Woodwarm stoves include:
+Stove features: Features of Woodwarm stoves include: